-- Information about your computer and about your visits to and use of this website (including your IP address, geographical location, browser type, referral source, length of visit and number of page views);
+- Information about your computer and about your visits to and use of this website (including your IP address, your cookie preferences, geographical location, browser type, referral source, length of visit and number of page views);

-- Information relating to any transactions carried out between you and us on or in relation to this website, including information relating to any purchases you make of our goods or services;
+- Information relating to any transactions carried out between you and us on or in relation to this website;

 - Any other information that you choose to send to us.

 - administer the website and improve your browsing experience by personalising the website;